-To help you think about this important topic in more detail – including how you perceive others and how you may be being perceived, as well as understanding the ‘political animals’ in more detail, click here to receive a recording of my webinar on this topic.
+To help you think about this important topic in more detail – including how you perceive others and how you may be being perceived, as well as understanding the ‘political animals’ in more detail, request a recording of my webinar on this topic below.

-If you are struggling with the politics in your organisation, contact me for a no -obligation conversation, to see how I can help.
+If you are struggling with the politics in your organisation, contact me for a no -obligation Career Booster conversation, to see how I can help.